vutrandn94/docker-swarm/README.md

 **Copy command return output to join master node.**

 > [!TIP]
-> To retrive command and token join for master node: docker swarm join-token manager
-> To retrive command and token join for worker node: docker swarm join-token worker
+> To retrive command and token join for master node: "docker swarm join-token manager", To retrive command and token join for worker node: "docker swarm join-token worker"

 ## Join remaining master node to cluster (execute on node swarm-master-02 and swarm-master-03)
 **Copy and paste command return output to join master node**